jahmartaylor33-web/aws-cloud-projects/README.md

 This repository contains hands-on AWS cloud projects demonstrating foundational cloud engineering concepts such as architecture design, networking, security, monitoring, and serverless computing.

-The projects were built using AWS Cloud Quest labs and a personal AWS account to reinforce real-world AWS usage and best practices.
+The projects were completed using AWS Cloud Quest hands-on labs and select exercises in a personal AWS account to reinforce real-world AWS design patterns and best practices.”

 ## Projects Included